Skip to content

 United States

-Pentagon officials confirmed on 31 March that their $200 billion Iran war supplemental has not been formally submitted to Congress.
-1 Republican leaders told the Washington Post they lack the votes within their own party.
-The US spent roughly $15 billion in the first 19 days, nearly $800 million per day, more than the entire annual budget of the US Coast Guard.
+The Pentagon's $200 billion Iran war supplemental has not been formally submitted to Congress.
+Republican leaders told The Washington Post they lack the votes within their own party.
+The US spent roughly $15 billion in the conflict's first 19 days, around $800 million per day.

 Three days of sustained attacks on Israel establish that Ansar Allah can maintain tempo.
 The question is whether they close the strait.